voedger/reqmd/design.md

 - FileStructure *FileStructure
 - CurrentCoverers []*Coverer
 - NewCoverers []*Coverer
-- ActionFootnote *ActionFootnote
+- ActionFootnote *Action
-- ActionUpdateStatus *ActionUpdateStatus
+- ActionUpdateStatus *Action

 ### Analysis

+Analysis is conducted in two separate passes: footnotes first, then annotations.

-Construction of ActionFootnote-s
+Construction of ActionFootnote and ActionUpdateStatus

+- func buildRequirementCoverages()
   - `coverages map[RequirementID]*RequirementCoverage` are calculated from all FileStructures
     - Note that NewErrDuplicateRequirementID can arise here
     - `coverages.CurrentCoverers` are constructed using FileStructure and FileStructure.CoverageFootnotes.Coverers
     - `coverages.NewCoverers` are constructed using FileStructure.CoverageTags
 - foreach coverage in `coverages`
-  - if sorted keys of the `coverage.currentCoverers` do not match the sorted keys of the `coverage.newCoverers` then
+  - if sorted CoverageURL of the `coverage.currentCoverers` do not match the sorted CoverageURL of the `coverage.newCoverers` then
+    - Use helper func `sortCoverersByFileURL()`
     - `newCf CoverageFootnote` is constructed from coverages.newCoverers, coverers are sorted by FileURL
     - string representation `newCfStr string` of newCf is constructed
     - New ActionFootnote is created using newCfStr as Data
     - `coverageStatus` is set to CoverageStatusWordUncvrd if there are no NewCoverers and to CoverageStatusWordCovered otherwise
     - New ActionUpdateStatus is created using coverageStatus as Data

-Construction of ActionAnnotate-s
+Construction of ActionAnnotate

 - foreach coverage in `coverages`
-  - if coverage.ActionFootnote is nil then
+  - if coverage.ActionFootnote is nil and !coverage.Site.IsAnnotated  then
     - New ActionAnnotate is created using RequirementSite as Data

 ### Applying